aziddy/wifi_rover/README.md

 Control a RC car over the internet!

-My girlfriend went on vacation recently.
-So I made this thing so she control it halfway across the world
+My friend went on vacation recently.
+So I made this thing so she can control it halfway across the world